ART 100 Studio Humanities

-ART 480 Design IV: Design for Social Impact and Responsibility
+DSN 480 Design IV: Strategies for Social Impact

 This is a junior level studio course in the graphic design program, with a focus on working as a collaborative group of makers, artists and designers utilizing the community as a backdrop for social impact through design.
 Along with newfound historical contexts, lectures and readings, a large-scale public project will dictate the semester’s work and will result in a public designed gathering and or “opening”.
 Prerequisites: ART 380; Co-requisite: ART 333.